colinligertwood/notebook/espresso.md

 ## Recipes

-The coffee I buy and how I extract it in my BES870XL
+The coffee I buy and how I extract it with a BES870XL

 **Pallet - Claudia Busamante**
 - Dose 18 grams